nosqlgeek/vss-rec/README.md

 * Index vectors
 * Find similar vectors

 My source code example wraps the Redis commands by using a `VectorDB` class.
-Let's look at some of the methods I implemented for accessing Redis.
+Let's look at some of the methods I implemented for accessing Redis:

 ### `init`

-The connection happens within the constructor of the class:
+The Redis connection is established within the constructor of the `VectorDB` class:

 ```
 def __init__(self, host, port, password):